alau/gecoder/README.md

 Gecode/R
 ========

-**Outdated** Gecode/R has been quite inactive since 2008.
-Beware of outdated code.
+***Outdated** Gecode/R has been quite inactive since 2008.
+Most of the code is old and depends on old versions of e.g. Ruby and Gecode.*

 Website: http://gecoder.org